8 Mobile App Engagement Strategies That Retain Users (2026)

 How It Works

-Progress reports summarize user achievements over a defined period.
+Progress reports summarise user achievements over a defined period.
 Weekly workout summaries showing miles run, calories burned, and personal records.
 Monthly productivity reports displaying tasks completed and time saved.
 These emails help users see progress they might miss in individual sessions.

 Reminder emails prompt users to maintain habits or complete pending actions.
 A language learning app reminding users about their daily lesson.
 A project management tool alerting team members about approaching deadlines.
 The reminders align with user goals rather than just driving app opens.